trebonius0/Phototo/README.md

 ## Try it
 ### On Windows
-* Download and unzip latest version from [https://github.com/trebonius0/Phototo/releases](https://github.com/trebonius0/Phototo/releases)
+* Download and unzip latest version from [https://github.com/trebonius0/Photato/releases](https://github.com/trebonius0/Photato/releases)
 * Download the latest version of Java [here](https://www.java.com/fr/download/).
 * Edit the start.cmd file to select the picture folder you want to index
 * Run the start.cmd file
-  * At the first start, Phototo will start by indexing the picture folder and generate thumbnails (which can take ~20min for 7000 pictures)
+  * At the first start, Photato will start by indexing the picture folder and generate thumbnails (which can take ~20min for 7000 pictures)
   * When it will have finished, you can access it on [http://127.0.0.1:8186](http://127.0.0.1:8186)

 ### On Ubuntu/Debian
-* Download and unzip latest version from [https://github.com/trebonius0/Phototo/releases](https://github.com/trebonius0/Phototo/releases)
+* Download and unzip latest version from [https://github.com/trebonius0/Photato/releases](https://github.com/trebonius0/Photato/releases)
 * *sudo apt install libimage-exiftool-perl openjdk-8-jre*
-* *java -Xmx1g -jar Phototo-Release.jar "[Path to your picture folder]"*
+* *java -Xmx1g -jar Photato-Release.jar "[Path to your picture folder]"*
-  * At the first start, Phototo will start by indexing the picture folder and generate thumbnails (which can take ~20min for 7000 pictures)
+  * At the first start, Photato will start by indexing the picture folder and generate thumbnails (which can take ~20min for 7000 pictures)
   * When it will have finished, you can access it on [http://127.0.0.1:8186](http://127.0.0.1:8186)

 ## Roadmap